retikulum/pixelliarmus/README.md

 # Pixelliarmus

-This is a toy rust project that does Pixelliarmus spell on your pictures.
+This is a toy rust project that does Pixelliarmus spell on your pictures with effects.
 In simpler terms, images are resized with the given factor and resized again to its original dimensions.

 ## Install and Usage